 We all three used Peter Bakwin (PB) Ultimate Direction packs.
 Our packs were certainly the most critical piece of equipment we had, and they delivered.
 After looking at all the other packs on the market, nothing came close to the quality, weight, accessibility and comfort of the PB packs.
 The UD PBs have tons of room for carrying items on the front of the pack and the room to carry a lot on the back of the pack while still being light and not bulky, making for a comfortable, low-bounce ride.
 Given how extremely light the packs were, we were curious if they would withstand the abuse of the adventure, which they did with style.

 For our running shirts, we wore new prototype “S14” Arc’teryx t-shirts.
 All three of us agree that the tailored cut Arc’teryx shirts are the best-fitting, lightest and most durable (we sure tested that) t-shirts we have ever run in.
-We all three wore lightweight Ryders Eyewear polarized sunglasses which were lifesavers on our sunny, snow-filled runs through the alpine.
-Jeremy and I both wore Hoka Bondis and Injinji Performance 2.0 socks for the trip.
+We all three wore lightweight Ryders Eyewear polarized running sunglasses which were lifesavers on our sunny, snow-filled runs through the alpine.
+Jeremy and I both wore Hoka Bondis and Injinji Performance 2.0 running socks for the trip.

-The basic gear we wore and carried in our pack: two t-shirts, one long sleeve, one running coat, two pairs of shorts, two pairs of Injinji socks, Buff/hat, gloves, running pants/tights, Ryders sunglasses, GPS watch, headlamp, camera, map, Vitargo/gels, Euros, credit card, toothbrush, sunscreen and some emergency medical supplies.
+The basic gear we wore and carried in our pack: two t-shirts, one long sleeve, one running coat, two pairs of shorts, two pairs of Injinji socks, Buff/hat, gloves, running pants/tights, Ryders sunglasses, GPS running watch, headlamp, camera, map, Vitargo/gels, Euros, credit card, toothbrush, sunscreen and some emergency medical supplies.

 Patagonia!
 This January we will be traveling to South America for more point-to-point mountain running through Patagonia.